EXPRESSCLUSTER/Oracle-Database/Oracle19c_ECX.md

 - EXPRESSCLUSTER X license
   - EXPRESSCLUSTER X 4.2 for Linux
   - EXPRESSCLUSTER X Replicator 4.2 for Linux
+  - EXPRESSCLUSTER X Database Agent 4.2 for Linux (If you are planning to use Oracle monitor resource)

 ## Cluster Configurations